Kevin Rooney (boxer)

-Kevin Rooney (born May 4, 1956, in Staten Island, New York) is an American boxing trainer.
-He was portrayed by Clark Gregg in the 1995 movie Tyson and by Aaron Eckhart in the 2016 movie Bleed for This.
+Kevin Rooney (born May 4, 1956) is an American retired boxer and boxing trainer.

 Amateur boxing career

 Rooney participated in the 1975 New York Golden Gloves Championship.
 He defeated Kevin Higgins of West Point in the finals.
 Rooney trained at the Police Athletic Leagues 120th Precinct in Staten Island, New York.

 Professional boxing career

 Rooney began professionally boxing in 1979 and acquired a record of twenty-one wins, four losses, and one draw.
 In his most important fight as a professional, on July 31, 1982, Rooney lost to three division world champion Alexis Argüello, who was making his first fight in the Junior Welterweight division, by a second-round knockout.
 He also lost to future WBA world Junior Middleweight champion Davey Moore, who avenged an amateur loss to Rooney, by a knockout in seven rounds, on June 21, 1981.